geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/research-workflow.rst

 Here's my typical research workflow for reference:

 1. Launch EC2 instances from pre-configured AMI.
-Consider spot instances for big computing.
-(Use AWSCLI to launch them with one command.)
+Consider spot instances for big computing. (:doc:`Use AWSCLI to launch them with one command <../chapter03_advanced-tutorial/advanced-awscli>`.)
 2. Prepare input data by pulling them from S3 to EC2.
 Put commonly used ``aws s3 cp`` commands into bash scripts.
 3. Tweak model configurations as needed.
 4. Run simulations :ref:`with tmux <keep-running-label>`.
 Log out and go to sleep if the model runs for a long time.